tanchi05/Cybersecurity-journey/Networking/linux-networking.md

 - `eth0` for ethernet
 - `wlan0` for wireless
 `ip -4 addr` shows your ipv4 address

-`ping` checks response from a domain
+`ping` uses `ICMP` (Internet Control Message Protocol) packets to determine the performance of a connection between devices

-`netstat` shows detail about network connectivity `netstat -a` shows listenning ports
+`netstat` shows detail about network connectivity

+`netstat -a` shows listenning ports

 `curl` used to transfer data to or from a website - can be used to get the source code of a website to your terminal

 ```bash